Echsecutor/rootSolver/README.md

 ### License

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version, see LICENSE.

-This code is released under GPLv3, see LICENSE.
-Let me know if this doesn't work for you.
+Let me know if this license doesn't work for you.

 ### Version